Ground state alternative for p-Laplacian with potential term

 \begin{remark} {\em The argument in Step 3 of the proof of Lemma \ref{someballs} shows that the functional $Q$ has some weakly lower semicontinuity properties, as Proposition~\ref{prwlsc} below demonstrates. }\end{remark} First, we need to extend the definition of the functional $Q$ from $\core$ to a larger set in $\sobloc$. \begin{definition}{\em Let $v$ be a positive solution of the equation $Q'(u)=0$ in $\Omega$.
 We define a functional $Q_v:\sobloc\to[0,+\infty]$ by

 Also, for $u\in \sobloc$ and any $\omega\Subset\Omega$ define $Q^\omega_v(u):=\int_\omega L(|u|,v)\dx$. }\end{definition} We have

-\begin{proposition} Let \bea D:=\left\{ u\in\sobloc\mid Q_v(u)<\infty, \mbox{ and } \exists\{u_k\}\subset \cup_{\omega\Subset\Omega}W^{1,p}_0(\omega) \mbox{ s.t.}\quad\right.\\ \left. u_k\to u \mbox{ in } \sobloc, \mbox{ and } Q_v(u_k)\to Q_v(u)\right\}. \eea Then the functional $Q$ on $\core$ admits an extension to the set $D$ given by $Q(u):=Q_v(u)$.
+\begin{proposition} Let \bea\nonumber D:=\left\{ u\in\sobloc\mid Q_v(u)<\infty, \mbox{ and } \exists\{u_k\}\subset \cup_{\omega\Subset\Omega}W^{1,p}_0(\omega) \mbox{ s.t.}\quad\right.\\ \left. u_k\to u \mbox{ in } \sobloc, \mbox{ and } Q_v(u_k)\to Q_v(u)\right\}. \eea Then the functional $Q$ on $\core$ admits an extension to the set $D$ given by $Q(u):=Q_v(u)$.
 This extension is independent of the positive solution $v$.
 Moreover, the functional $Q$ is continuous on $W^{1,p}_0(\omega)\subset D$ for every $\omega\Subset\Omega$, and is weakly lower semicontinuous in the following sense: \be u_k,u\in D,\; u_k\rightharpoonup u \text{ in } \sobloc,\; \sup_{k\in\mathbb{N}} Q(u_k)<\infty \Rightarrow \liminf_{k\to\infty} Q(u_k)\ge Q(u). \ee \end{proposition}

-Note that it is generally not known whether the functional $Q^{1/p}$ is a norm (see the discussion below Problem~\ref{pr:conv}).
+Note that the functional $Q^{1/p}$ is generally not a norm (see the discussion prior to Problem~\ref{pr:conv}).
 If $Q^{1/p}$ is a norm and $Q$ is strictly positive, then the set $D$ is a closure of $\core$ in that norm and so it is a Banach space.
 In this case, the condition in (\ref{weakcont}) is equivalent to weak convergence in $D$, and $Q$ is weakly lower semicontinuous as a monotone increasing function of the norm.

 \begin{proof} The functionals $Q$ and $Q_v$ obviously admit continuous extensions to $W^{1,p}_0(\omega)$ for every $\omega\Subset\Omega$.
 Since $Q$ and $Q_v$ are even and coincide on nonnegative $\core$-functions, their respective extensions to $W^{1,p}_0(\omega)$ are equal.
 Consequently, the set $D$ is independent of $v$.
 Moreover, the functional $Q_v$ evaluated on $D$ is independent of $v$ and thus defines the extension of $Q$.